GeoNet/delta/docs/SEISMIC_METADATA_CONVENTIONS.md

 ## Overview

 GeoNet has two types of seismic stations: weak and strong motion.
-The distinction is made by the primary purpose of the station; whether it exits principally to record weak ground motion (via a seismometer) or strong ground motion (via an accelerometer).
+The distinction is made by the primary purpose of the station; whether it exists principally to record weak ground motion (via a seismometer) or strong ground motion (via an accelerometer).

 Within each type, stations are grouped by network codes.